 Under the guidance of a personal mentor, each student will undertake a journey from an initially narrow disciplinary focus to a point where they are fully equipped for a career within industry or academia.
 This will involve developing interdisciplinary skills in the human-centred design of ubiquitous computing as well as transferable skills in research, innovation and appreciation of societal impact.

-Our Centre for Doctoral Training Programme comprises three core elements: a taught programme, an internship and the research programme.
-The balance between the different elements evolves over time, but as an indication, the 2019 cohort are undertaking:
+Our Centre for Doctoral Training Programme comprises three core elements: a taught programme, a placement and the research programme.
+The balance between the different elements evolves over time, but as an indication, the 2020 cohort are undertaking:

 At the heart of the PhD will be an interdisciplinary research project.
 This will be grounded in a user-centred approach through the close involvement of industry partners.
 Each student will be guided by at least two supervisors from different disciplines.